brettz9/asyouwish/README.md

 in the future, especially if existing functionality becomes available through other means.

+The following custom API has also been added:
+* **x-namespaced-simple-storage**: Simple storage applied to a particular namespaced subobject; allows sites to only request privileges for shared storage on a particular namespace without needing any particular site to be the sole owner/manager of the data.

+(Custom APIs should normally only be added if they offer some functionality that is particularly suited to the web environment; otherwise, we will defer to the SDK APIs.)

 Once the initial testing phase is complete (now maybe "beta" for functionality, though "alpha" as far as potential for security risks since I am not so familiar with the security model in Firefox), it should be easy to add more low-level